Swan River (Western Australia): Environmental issues

 The river has been used for the disposal of all kinds of waste.
 Even well into the 1970s, various local councils had rubbish tips on the mud flats along the edge of the river.
 Heavy industry also contributed its share of waste into the river from wool scouring plants in Fremantle to fertiliser and foundries sited in the Bayswater – Bassendean area.
 Remedial sites works are still ongoing in these areas to remove the toxins left to leach into the river.

 During the summer months there are problems with algal blooms killing fish, caused by nutrient run-off from farming activities as well as the use of fertilisers in the catchment areas.
 The occasional accidental spillage of sewage and chemicals has also caused sections of the river to be closed to human access.
 The river has survived all this and is in relatively good condition considering on-going threats to its ecology.

+In February 2000, an "unusual and massive toxic blue-green algae bloom" resulted in the closure of the Swan River from Fremantle to Success Hill for twelve days.
+The source of the bloom was identified as Microcystis, which was regarded as a major public health risk.
+An investigation by the Swan River Trust attributed the bloom to two unseasonable rainfall events in January 2000, which saturated the Avon catchment and resulted in nutrient-rich fresh water being washed into the Swan-Canning estuary.
+The strain of Microcystis responsible for the bloom likely originated in stagnant pools in the upper reaches of the Avon.

 In 2010 the Government of Western Australian imposed restrictions on phosphorus levels in fertilisers due to concerns about the health of the Swan and Canning river systems.